-Considering the third column on the Tables 5 to 9 and the Table 10, we can point out that:
+Considering the third column in Tables 5-10, we can point out that:

 - The CHC I-P presents one of the highest test precision rates among the instance selection algorithms studied, near to the C4.5 ones.
 According to the statistical analysis, we can point out that the CHC I-P precision is better or equal than the offered by most of instance selection algorithms.
 We have an exception with Robust C4.5 that produces small data reduction. - In the EAs case, the CHC I-P offers better precision rates than CHC R-P due to the first one has associated smaller reduction rates to generate the models.